theopmw/leftfield-clothing/TESTING.md

 - **View a list of available products**

-    - [x] The All Products nav menu item is clearly visible at the top of the page (or in the navbar toggler/burger menu on mobile and tablet) on all pages of the site and will redirect users to the All Products Page.
+    - [x] The All Products nav menu item is clearly visible at the top of the page (or in the navbar toggler/burger menu on mobile and tablet) on all pages of the site and will redirect users to the All Products page.

 - **View a specific category of products**